Hopac/Hopac/Docs/Performance.md

 What this means is that the cost of operations on a queue, regardless of how it is implemented, goes up as the number of processors accessing the queue is increased.
-Even a lock-free, wait-free concurrent queue must have some amount of memory that is both read and written by multiple processors and as discussed above, accesses to such shared memory become expensive.
+Even a lock-free, wait-free concurrent queue must have some amount of memory that is both read and written by multiple processors and, as discussed above, accesses to such shared memory become expensive.
 Of course, more relaxed, less sequential, concurrent data structures may scale better than queues.